 The construction worker who has been denied overtime pay should join a class action lawsuit so that they can fight their case.
 Even as a single employee, you can file your claim if you believe your rights have been violated, you just need to talk to your lawyer so that you can figure out how to deal with the situation.

-When filing a case you should know that there are strict time limitations which as a plaintiff you shouldn’t miss, you have to do things in a timely manner, talk to your employer to get your unpaid overtime wages and if he didn’t respond then you file a lawsuit, but you must do it within a certain amount of time of the overtime wages not being paid.
+When filing a case you should know that there are strict time limitations which as a plaintiff you shouldn’t miss, you have to do things promptly, talk to your employer to get your unpaid overtime wages.
+If he didn’t respond, file a lawsuit, but you must do it within a certain amount of time of the overtime wages not being paid.

-The federal government has done its best to set the minimum wage standard for all states, there is however no federal law that specifies the number of hours which every employee must work for in a week, minor employees are exceptional.
-If employees work for more than the standard weekly hours which is 40h/week, employers must compensate the employees for the extra hours that they have worked.
+The federal government has done its best to set the minimum wage standard for all states.
+However, there is no federal law that specifies the number of hours that every employee must work for in a week.
+If employees work for more than the standard weekly hours of 40h/week, employers must compensate the employees for the extra hours that they have worked over 40 hours.

-They shouldn’t be paid less than 1.5 of their standard hourly rate, most states have set their own standard overtime rate, if both federal and state laws apply to your case, then as an employee, you should choose the one that offers more protection to you.
+Hourly workers should be paid at 1.5 of their standard hourly rate; most states have set their standard overtime rate.
+If both federal and state laws apply to your case, then as an employee, you should choose the one that offers more protection to you.

 When Should You Hire An Attorney?

-If your case is successful your employer will be forced by law to give you back pay, this includes any overtime which has not been paid for the past 2 years.
-The employer will also be forced to pay liquidated damages, this is extra compensation for the losses you incur as a result of the wages which the employer denied you over a long period of time and this depends on a lot of factors.
+If your case is successful, your employer will be forced by law to give you back pay.
+This includes any overtime which has not been paid for the past two years.
+The employer will also have to pay liquidated damages.
+These damages are compensation for the losses you incur as a result of the wages which the employer denied you.